ericvpineda/rke-construction/notes.md

         - link: https://stackoverflow.com/questions/76350773/next-js-middleware-not-functioning-correctly-in-typescript-what-am-i-doing-wro
 - prisma.schema file does not allow conditional logic
     - link: https://github.com/prisma/prisma/discussions/20661
+- using next in local development will always have NODE_ENV=development even if set it to production in .env file

 Issues:
 - images that did not upload properly: